 Archaeologists study people of the distant and recent past within the context of their own time and environment in order to understand their behavior, social and political organization, economy, arts and crafts, and ways of life.
 Archaeology is a global discipline with a deep and wide comparative perspective that draws on all types of material remains from simple stone tools to entire cities; on ephemeral and microscopic evidence derived from plants and soils; and, where possible, on written, graphic, and oral accounts.
 Archaeology is fundamentally interdisciplinary, combining social and natural sciences with humanistic pursuits.
-Department of Archaeology faculty are involved in a wide range of field projects around the world including North America, Mesoamerica, Europe and the countries of the Mediterranean basin, Africa, Turkey, the Levant, the Near East, and China.
+Department of Archaeology faculty are involved in a wide range of field projects around the world including North America, Mesoamerica, Europe and the countries of the Mediterranean basin, Africa, Turkey, the Levant, and the Near East.
 Students have a variety of opportunities to work closely with faculty on field projects and archaeological materials from many parts of the world.

-Department courses provide global perspective, understanding of diverse cultures, and a long view of human history, broad interdisciplinary training that prepares students for graduate studies in archaeology as well as many other fields.
+Department courses provide global perspective, understanding of diverse cultures, and a long view of human history and heritage, broad interdisciplinary training that prepares students for graduate studies in archaeology as well as many other fields.
 Graduates in recent years have gone into such diverse areas as law, medicine, museology, and cultural resource management.
 A major or minor in archaeological studies provides particularly valuable preparation for graduate programs in historical and cultural studies and in certain special fields within the sciences.

 Instructional and Research Facilities